What are the key challenges and barriers to successful dairy farming?

 Through our products and services, we can support you to improve your dairy operations.

-Contact Kiran Doranalli, our Director Ruminant Solutions, to learn more about the low crude protein diet concept, amino acids portfolio, functional feed additives, or our feed quality services and expert consultancy for the ruminant industry.
-Simply give him a call, drop him a line, or connect with him on LinkedIn.
-Kiran is looking forward to hearing from you.
+Contact Claudia Parys, our Head of Ruminant Solutions, to learn more about the low crude protein diet concept, amino acids portfolio, functional feed additives, or our feed quality services and expert consultancy for the ruminant industry.
+Simply give her a call, drop her a line, or connect with her on LinkedIn.
+Claudia is looking forward to hearing from you.

 The dairy industry plays an important role in the food system.
 Consumption of dairy products is rising across the globe.
 This growth is driven by changing dietary habits and rising prosperity in emerging countries.